melroy89/repo_pull_sync_docker_image/README.md

 ## GitLab Pipeline

-GitLab Pipeline yaml file (`.gitlab-ci.yml`).
+[GitLab Scheduled Pipeline](https://docs.gitlab.com/ee/ci/pipelines/schedules.html) yaml file (`.gitlab-ci.yml`).
 No changes are needed, the variables can be changed in the GitLab Schedule (see next heading).

 ```yml
 repo_pull_sync: